Trident (software): Microsoft alternatives

 Apart from MSHTML, Microsoft also has and uses several other layout engines.
 One of them, known as Tasman, was used in Internet Explorer 5 for Mac.
 Development of Internet Explorer for Mac was halted in roughly 2003, but development of Tasman continued to a limited extent, and was later included in Office 2004 for Mac.
 Office for Mac 2011 uses the open source WebKit engine.
 Microsoft's now defunct web design product, Expression Web, as well as Visual Studio 2008 and later, do not use Internet Explorer's MSHTML engine, but rather a different engine.

-In 2014, MSHTML was forked to create the engine EdgeHTML for Microsoft Edge [Legacy] on Windows 10.
-The new engine is "designed for interoperability with the modern web" and deprecates or removes a number of legacy components and behaviors, including document modes, ensuring that pure, standards-compliant HTML will render properly in browsers without the need for special considerations by web developers.
-This resulted in a completely new browser called Microsoft Edge (later referred to as "Microsoft Edge Legacy", with a flat blue "e" icon) which replaced Internet Explorer as Windows' stock browser and became the base of Microsoft's web related services, until its replacement with a Blink / Chromium-based browser, also called Microsoft Edge (with a brand new wave-like icon) in late 2020.
+In 2014, MSHTML was forked to create the engine EdgeHTML for Windows 10's Microsoft Edge (initially known as "Spartan" and now dubbed Microsoft Edge Legacy).
+Its new engine was "designed for interoperability with the modern web" and deprecates or removes a number of legacy components and behaviors, including document modes, ensuring that pure, standards-compliant HTML will render properly in browsers without the need for special considerations by web developers.
+This resulted in a completely new browser called Microsoft Edge (later referred to as "Microsoft Edge Legacy", with a flat blue "e" icon) which replaced Internet Explorer as Windows' stock browser and became the base of Microsoft's web related services, until its replacement with a Blink/Chromium-based browser, also called Microsoft Edge (sporting a new ocean wave-like icon) in late 2020.